Watch the video with Andrew Stotz or read a summary of the country profile on Indonesia.

 A. Stotz Four Elements: Indonesia’s rank relative to Asia

-Overall, Indonesia is the third most attractive in Asia considering all our four elements: Fundamentals, Valuation, Momentum and Risk.
+Overall, Indonesia is moderately attractive in Asia, considering all our four elements: Fundamentals, Valuation, Momentum and Risk.

 Fundamentals: Indonesia has the highest ROE in Asia, hence strong profitability.